T-Series (company): History

 T-Series was founded on 11 July 1983 by Gulshan Kumar, at the time a fruit juice seller in the Daryaganj neighbourhood of Delhi.
-The company initially sold pirated Bollywood songs, prior to releasing original music.
+The company initially sold pirated Hindi film songs, prior to releasing original music.
 Back then, the Indian audio cassette market was small-scale, with widespread piracy, but there was growing demand for cassette music.
 According to Rediff, while Kumar "was involved in piracy, he was passionately market- and consumer-driven."
 The company also took advantage of loopholes in copyright law allowing for the release of cover versions of songs, which T-Series would then flood the market with.
 Researchers Lawrence Liang and Ravi Sundaram wrote:

 Kumar discovered that there was also a market for devotional music, and began recording and selling it.
 Kumar noticed that many elderly Hindu followers could not read hymns and chants because of failing eyesight, so Kumar hired singers to record the chants and sold them as cheap cassettes.
 Later, he filmed major Hindu pilgrimages in India and sold them on VHS and video cassette tapes.

 T-Series' first original film soundtrack release was for Lallu Ram in 1984, with music scored by Ravindra Jain.

-The company's breakthrough came when it released the soundtrack for the 1988 Bollywood blockbuster Qayamat Se Qayamat Tak (also known as QSQT), directed by Mansoor Khan and starring Aamir Khan and Juhi Chawla.
+The company's breakthrough came when it released the soundtrack for the 1988 film Qayamat Se Qayamat Tak (also known as QSQT), directed by Mansoor Khan and starring Aamir Khan and Juhi Chawla.
 The Qayamat Se Qayamat Tak soundtrack, composed by Anand–Milind and written by Majrooh Sultanpuri, became the best-selling Indian soundtrack album of 1988 and one of the best-selling Indian soundtrack albums of the 1980s, with more than 8 million units sold.
 The biggest hit song from the album was "Papa Kehte Hain", sung by Udit Narayan and picturised on Aamir Khan.
-T-Series founder Gulshan Kumar soon played a key role in Bollywood's cassette boom of the late 1980s with his affordable T-Series albums.
+T-Series founder Gulshan Kumar soon played a key role in Hindi film music's cassette boom of the late 1980s with his affordable T-Series albums.

 T-Series later became a leading music label with the release of Aashiqui (1990), directed by Mahesh Bhatt.
-The Aashiqui film soundtrack album, composed by the duo Nadeem–Shravan, sold 20 million units in India, and is the best-selling Bollywood soundtrack album of all time.
+The Aashiqui film soundtrack album, composed by the duo Nadeem–Shravan, sold 20 million units in India, and is the best-selling Hindi film soundtrack album of all time.
 A cover version of "Dheere Dheere" from Aashiqui was later sung by Yo Yo Honey Singh and released by T-Series in 2015.